masrur-sakib/fullstack-photography-project/README.md

 # Full Stack Photography Project:

 #### It’s a full-stack photography web application.
 I developed this application frontend using React.js and backend using Node.js, Express.js.
-I used NoSQL database MongoDB for for this application.
+I used NoSQL database MongoDB for this application.

 ## Technology Used: